 Dr. Boatright teaches the following course:

 Gary Chapman has been associated with SCA since 2007.
-He is a driven and highly accomplished top oil and gas geoscience professional with wide-ranging expertise in international and domestic exploration and development projects.
+He is an oil and gas geoscience professional with wide-ranging expertise in international and domestic exploration and development projects.
 His strengths are in international and domestic exploration and exploitation, primarily focused on petroleum resource evaluations of new business opportunities and unconventional resources.
 He has a B.S and M.S. of Petroleum Geology from the University of Arkansas.

 Mr. Chapman is experienced with play and basin studies, geochemical interpretation and drilling operations.
 He conducts exploration and development evaluations to define new business ventures and opportunities, supervises exploration and development projects and asset evaluations and ensures the achievement of company objectives by following projects from inception to completion.
 He has visited and conducted exploration activities in ~30 countries and emirates.